jljimene7/jljimene7/README.md

 3. Designed and manufactured a 3DOF Gimbal system to test the flight dynamics of a rolling-flying vehicle (Undergrad)

-🦾 I’m passionate about human-robot collaboration in the agriculture space.
-Currently, I'm collaborating with [Dr. Edgar Lobaton](https://ece.ncsu.edu/people/ejlobato/), where I've contributed to a publication journal paper and am preparing a conference submission.
+🦾 I’m passionate about human-robot collaboration to make agriculture more sustainable and accessible.
+I,m currently collaborating with [Dr. Edgar Lobaton](https://ece.ncsu.edu/people/ejlobato/), where I've contributed to a publised journal paper and am preparing a conference submission.

 1. [Machine Learning Techniques for Nematode Microscopic Image Analysis: A Systematic Review](https://www.mdpi.com/2624-7402/7/11/356)
 2. "An AI model for detecting, segmenting, and classifying microscopic images of parasitic nematodes"

-🗺️ I love learning about geopolitics, history, and different cultures + languages 🇸🇻
-🏔️ I enjoy visiting National Parks, playing soccer, boxing, hiking, playing card games, chess, and snowboarding 🏂
+Beyond research, I love learning about geopolitics, history, and different cultures and languages 🇸🇻.
+In my free time, I enjoy visiting National Parks, playing soccer, boxing, hiking, chess, and snowboarding 🏔️⚽️.

-⚽️ Fun fact: I can juggle a soccer ball for more than 30 minutes, Visca Barça 🇪🇸
+⚽️ Fun fact: I can keep a soccer ball in the air for more than 30 minutes — Visca Barça! 🇪🇸

 <!---